We are Here to Help – Let's Get Through This Together

 I’m sure if you have a game console or high-end gaming PC, you’ve already been giving it a workout during this social distancing.
 Services like Steam and GOG.com offer vast libraries of PC games that you can buy and play without leaving home.
 If you’re more of a casual gamer, you can check out options for your mobile device from the Google Play Store or Apple App Store.
 Or why not head back to The Internet Archive, and try some historic MS-DOS games like The Oregon Trail right in your browser?

 - Go to a museum (virtually)

 Social distancing may have closed museums around the world, but that doesn’t mean they’re all out of reach.
-You can tour the artwork of the Vatican’s Sistine Chapel, certain collections of Paris’ Louvre, hundreds of items from New York’s Guggenheim Museum, Amsterdam’s Vincent Van Gogh Museum, explore Yosemite National Park (in VR, complete with sound), the exhibits of the Smithsonian National Museum of Natural History, and even check out live cams of the animals at the San Diego Zoo.
+You can tour the artwork of the Vatican’s Sistine Chapel, certain collections of Paris’ Louvre (now with over 480,000 pieces digitized), hundreds of items from New York’s Guggenheim Museum, Amsterdam’s Vincent Van Gogh Museum, explore Yosemite National Park (in VR, complete with sound), the exhibits of the Smithsonian National Museum of Natural History, and even check out live cams of the animals at the San Diego Zoo.

 - Work out

 When your gym is closed, it’s still important to stay active.
 Even if you don’t have any equipment at home, you can still go out for a walk or jog.
 If you’d prefer something a little more guided, check out some of the many exercise videos on YouTube – from yoga to HIIT and so much more, you’ll find some inspiration to keep fit while we’re all cooped up.